muhammadrezwanislam/Datalake-with-Amazon-EMR---Apache-Spark/README.md

 ### Analyze your ETL performance with Spark UI

 Step 01: Setup a SSH tunnel.
-Follow this instructions here [Set Up an SSH Tunnel to the Master Node Using Dynamic Port Forwarding](https://docs.amazonaws.cn/en_us/emr/latest/ManagementGuide/emr-ssh-tunnel.html).
+Follow these instructions here [Set Up an SSH Tunnel to the Master Node Using Dynamic Port Forwarding](https://docs.amazonaws.cn/en_us/emr/latest/ManagementGuide/emr-ssh-tunnel.html).
 Before doing this step, make sure that you have setup your inbound traffic rules properly on your master node.
 See above for detailed instructions.

 ```
 ssh -i ~/mykeypair.pem -N -D 8157 hadoop@ec2-###-##-##-###.compute-1.amazonaws.com.cn